+Presentations.
 Each group will also present their proposal to the class.
 Again, although students will not carry out the research they propose, the ability to present a scientific research project is an important skill to develop.
-You will have 20 minutes to present your research proposal in a clear and concise manner.
+You will have 25 minutes to present your research proposal in a clear and concise manner.
 It is preferred if you use PowerPoint or Prezi for this presentation and consider it practice for how you would present at a professional conference.
+Please submit a Powerpoint or PDF file of your slides via Canvas by 5PM on your presentation date.